radical-semiconductor/woodpecker/README.md

 ### What if I want to improve the debugger/make a new challenge?

 > Make a pull request!
 We'd love your help.

-### Are there other challenges like this out there?

-> If this was hard but fun, ping us at hiring@radicalsemiconductor.com with your resume.
-We designed this somewhat unique problem to require the same kind of thinking our work does, so please join us!

-### Can I apply to join anyway if I think you're cool?

-> Please do--we'd love to chat!
-Just reach out to hiring@radicalsemiconductor.com.